-9.10.7 Configuring Aliasing of the NAT Engine
+9.8.7 Configuring Aliasing of the NAT Engine

 By default, the NAT core uses aliasing and uses random ports when generating an alias for a connection.
 This works well for the most protocols like SSH, FTP and so on.
 Though some protocols might need a more transparent behavior or may depend on the real port number the packet was sent from.
-It is possible to change the NAT mode using the VBoxManage frontend with the following commands:
+You can change the NAT mode by using the following commands:

+'''

+$ VBoxManage modifyvm <VM-name> \

+--nataliasmodel proxyonly

-''' VBoxManage modifyvm "VM name" --nataliasmodel proxyonly VBoxManage modifyvm "Linux Guest" --nataliasmodel sameports '''
+$ VBoxManage modifyvm "Linux Guest" --nataliasmodel sameports

+'''